cabo/kramdown-rfc/README.md

 # Examples

+For historical interest
 `stupid.mkd` was an early markdown version of an actual Internet-Draft (for a protocol called [STuPiD][] \[sic!]).
 This demonstrated some, but not all features of kramdown-rfc2629.
-Since markdown/kramdown does not cater for all the structure of an RFC 2629 style document, some of the markup is in XML, and the example switches between XML and markdown using kramdown's `{::nomarkdown}` and `{:/nomarkdown}` (this is ugly, but works well enough).  `stupid.xml` and `stupid.txt` show
+Since markdown/kramdown does not cater for all the structure of an RFC 7749 style document, some of the markup is in XML, and the example switches between XML and markdown using kramdown's `{::nomarkdown}` and `{:/nomarkdown}` (this is ugly, but works well enough).  `stupid.xml` and `stupid.txt` show